gofish/ioqueue/README.md

 Benchmark
 ----

 Below is the output of the micro-benchmark run on over 8GB of logical address space on an Intel 530 series 240GB SSD.
-While these numbers vary from run to run, it appears on average that maximum iops is reached immediately and is sustained until the read buffer size surpasses the disk page size of 4K, when iops decreases, latency increases, and throughput continues to decrease with diminishing returns at the higher end.
+Further analysis should show that maximum iops is reached immediately and is sustained until the read buffer size surpasses the disk page size of 4K, when iops decreases and latency increases but throughput continues to increase, with diminishing returns.

     backend reqs    bufsize depth   rtime   utime   stime   cpu     us/op   op/s    MB/s kaio    262144  512     32      5632    199     1860    2060    686     46544   22.73